Harry09/nanoblog/README.md

 ## Backend

-Backend is written in ASP.NET Core RESTful Api 2.2
+Backend is written in ASP.NET Core 5.0 with EF Core

 ## Frontend